The absolute best sound in the world: Baby Giggles.

 I am so very very rare from that pure joy, but that is what I want.

-I want to live in a way, each day, that embraces real joy, a joy so deep that is is proclaimed through my life.
+Wanting to live in a way, each day, that embraces real joy, a joy so deep that it is proclaimed through my life.

 And I am very glad to have the words of our Blessed Mother running through my mind.